telerik/maui-docs/controls/slider/labels.md

 ## Labels Formatting

-Through the formatting properties you can easily modify only the labels text by applying a custom format.
+You can use the formatting properties to modify the text of the labels.

 * `StringFormat`(`string`)&mdash;Defines a custom string format for the labels of the Slider.
 * `StringConverter`(`Telerik.Maui.IStringConverter`)&mdash;Defines a custom string converter.
 You can use the string converter to replace the range values with more user-friendly names in your Slider labels.